-Finding a location for the nations parliament was a complex matter.
-The directions for its location can be found in Section 125 of the Constitution of Australia.
+Finding a location for the nation’s parliament was a complex matter.
+The directions for its location may be found in Section 125 of the Constitution of Australia.

 It took until 1909 for Parliament to decide, after considerable investigation and discussion, that the new capital would be in the southern part of New South Wales, on the site which is now Canberra.
 The Commonwealth acquired control over the land during 1911.
-Due to the intervention of events such as World War I the provisional Parliament House (now called “Old Parliament House”) was not completed until 1927.

-Old Parliament House opened in 1927 and served as the home of Federal Parliament until 1988.
-Over time, this impressive building became synonymous with some of the country’s most important moments including Australia’s declaration of war against Japan in 1941 and the dismissal of Gough Whitlam’s Labor Government in 1975.
+However, due to the intervention of events such as World War I, the provisional Parliament House (now called ‘Old Parliament House’) was not completed until 1927.
+This building opened in 1927 and served as the home of Federal Parliament until 1988.
+Over time, this impressive building became synonymous with some of the country’s most important moments, including Australia’s declaration of war against Japan in 1941 and the dismissal of Gough Whitlam’s Labor Government in 1975.

 The sixty years during which Old Parliament House served as a working parliament were a time of enormous change for Australia.
 The Museum of Australian Democracy today occupies Old Parliament House, recognising its historical and social value to the Australian people.